Patients

 There are no set treatment guidelines for this type of cancer because it is so rare.

-Surgery is, however, the main treatment for urachal cancer.
-This means the urachus, belly button, and nearby tissue, along with part or all of your bladder, are removed.
-This is often done together in one surgery.
+Surgery is, however, the preferred treatment for non-metastatic urachal cancer.
+This means the urachus, belly button, and nearby tissue, along with part of or the entire bladder, are removed.
+This is often done in one surgical procedure.

 If possible, doctors prefer to remove just part of the bladder to help you lead a better quality of life.